 25. Detox tea/juice

 Another huge hit on Instagram now is everything related to a healthy lifestyle.
 The US corporate wellness market is likely to reach around $15.5 billion by 2024.
-In 2020, going organic with your business is a good idea as a lot of attention goes to a positive impact of body detoxification.
+In 2021, going organic with your business is a good idea as a lot of attention goes to the positive impact of body detoxification.

 Pro tip: Share how’s your journey been so far.
 Being real and raw about your experiences throughout your sustainable lifestyle and the ethical business journey will help gain the trust of your customers.